 (1) A "request for a state hearing" is defined as a clear expression, by the individual or authorized representative, to the effect that he or she wishes to appeal a decision or wants the opportunity to present his or her case to a higher authority.
-The request may be either made orally or submitted written or electronically.
+The request may be either made orally, in writing, or electronically.

 A state hearing may only be requested by or on behalf of an individual applying for or receiving benefits.
 A state hearing may not be requested by the local agency, the state agency, or another entity, such as a managed care plan, acting for or in place of the local or state agency.